Madrid, Spain | Semester at Comillas Pontifical University

 While participating in an Ohio State study abroad program, students are required to maintain their primary insurance coverage.
 Students are also required to apply for and purchase supplemental insurance through GeoBlue Services for the duration of the program.
 Once you are admitted to the program, you will be mailed a link to apply for supplemental health insurance.

 Comillas Faculty of Law offers a wide-range of courses taught in both English and Spanish.
 Moritz students may take courses in the Comillas Master’s Degree in International and European Business Law program, or in the undergraduate Law program.
-Please see course offerings and descriptions in the Master’s program.
+Please see course offerings by semester and course descriptions.
+This information is also available on the Comillas website.
 The undergraduate program also has many courses offered in Spanish.
 Students will work with the Office of International and Graduate Affairs and the Comillas Faculty of Law to determine a course schedule that meets both ABA study abroad requirements and Moritz College of Law requirements to ensure the transfer of credit hours and maintain progress towards graduation.
 The OSU Moritz Assistant Dean of Academic Affairs and Registrar would be consulted for determinations about the applicability credits for exchange students under their auspice.

 All Ohio State students participating in any OSU sponsored study abroad program must attend a pre-departure orientation organized by the Office of International Affairs.
 Possible dates for this orientation will be shared with students once they are accepted to the program.

-The American Bar Association has criteria that must be met in order for study abroad programs established by ABA- Approved Law Schools to be approved.
-Some of the key provisions are listed on the ABA Criteria for Study Abroad Programs information sheet.
+The American Bar Association has criteria that must be met in order for study abroad programs established by ABA-Approved Law Schools to be approved.
+These criteria are listed on the ABA Criteria for Approval of Foreign Semester and Year-Long Study Abroad Programs and the Criteria for Foreign Summer and Intersession Programs.
 The Assistant Dean of International and Graduate Affairs will work with students to ensure that these criteria are met.
 For further information, please contact the Office of International and Graduate Affairs using the contact information below.

 Moritz College of Law Contact Information